Bohr model: Rydberg formula

 Beginning in late 1860s, Johann Balmer and later Johannes Rydberg and Walther Ritz developed increasingly accurate empirical formula matching measured atomic spectral lines.

 Critical for Bohr's later work, Rydberg expressed his formula in terms of wave-number, equivalent to frequency.
-These formula contained a constant, $R$, now known the Rydberg constant and a pair of integers indexing the lines:
+These formulae contained a constant, $R$, now known the Rydberg constant and a pair of integers indexing the lines: